The pain of childbirth is not remembered. It’s the child that’s remembered.

 - Nerve damage (extremely rare, 1 in 4,000 to 1 in 200,000)

-But many doctors say that ‘there’s lots of misinformation [about epidural etc] — the risks and complications are overblown, and women suffer unnecessarily.’
+But gynecologist in South Delhi says that ‘there’s lots of misinformation [about epidural etc] — the risks and complications are overblown, and women suffer unnecessarily.’
 And that epidurals and other pain-relief drugs are quite safe.

 Forceps Delivery Risks

-The risks to baby from forceps delivery, though rare, are:
+The risks to the baby from forceps delivery, though rare, are:

 - Minor facial injuries due to the pressure of the forceps